 Set up separate territories with everything each cat needs: food, water, comfortable resting spots, toys, and most importantly, their own litter boxes.
 The general rule is one box per cat plus one extra, but when you’re dealing with aggression, placing boxes in completely different areas becomes non-negotiable.

-During this separation phase, which might last anywhere from several days to a few weeks, you’re not ignoring the problem.
-You’re actively working on it by allowing stress hormones to decrease and giving both cats a chance to feel secure again.
+You’re actively working on the problem by allowing stress hormones to decrease and giving both cats a chance to feel secure again.
 Swap their bedding or rub a soft cloth on one cat and place it near the other’s food bowl.
 This helps them associate each other’s scent with positive experiences without the pressure of face-to-face interaction.
+We recommend a minimum of 7 full days without visual contact after a serious fight involving fur pulling or vocal escalation.

 Feed them on opposite sides of a closed door, gradually moving the bowls closer over several days or weeks.
 The goal is creating positive associations.
 They should connect the other cat’s presence with something pleasant, not threatening.
 Some cat owners have success with high-value treats during these sessions, turning “other cat appears” into “good things happen.”